Discretionary Housing Payments (DHP)

 How to make a claim

-Alternatively, you can make an appointment at J E O’Toole Centre, Holyhead, with a welfare rights advisor.
+Alternatively, you can make an appointment at JE O’Toole Centre, Holyhead with a welfare rights officer.

 Discretionary Assistance Fund (DAF)

 As of April 2013, The Discretionary Assistance Fund (DAF) in Wales replaces parts of the Social Fund previously run by the Department of Work and Pensions which was known as ‘crisis loans’ or ‘community care grants’.

 New claims will need to be made to DAF for emergencies or basic items.